Nathanjms/auto-typer-vue3/README.md

 The `App.vue` file can be modified to see changes in the browser, and navigating to `/src/components/auto-typer-vue/AutoTyperVue.vue` will update the changes on the browser for the Auto Typer.

+To test the packaged build, run:

+1. `npm pack`
+2. `npm run dev:pack`

+This will run a dev server for the `/dist` folder instead of the normal one.

 ## Future Plans

-- Add custom styling options the the cursor.
+- ~Add custom styling options the the cursor.~
+    - Can be done with the style area already (I think... let me know if this needs further testing.)
 - Add a variable to allow a certain number of repeats, instead of just a boolean.
 - Handle whether to leave the final word on the screen once repeating has stopped.
 - ...any other suggestions will be considered, please leave an issue if you have any feature requests!